SychO3/SMAPIDedicatedServerMod/README.md

 - `MoveBuildPermission`: Changes farmhands permissions to move buildings from the Carpenter's shop.
 Is set each time the server is started and can be changed in the game.
 Set to `off` to entirely disable moving buildings, set to `owned` to allow farmhands to move buildings that they purchased, or set to `on` to allow moving all buildings.

+### Inactive Player Management

+- `EnableInactivePlayerKick`: Set to `true` or `false` to enable or disable automatic kicking of inactive players.
+Defaults to `true`.
+- `InactiveKickTimeMinutes`: The time in minutes after which inactive players will be kicked from the server.
+Defaults to `30` minutes.

 ## In Game Command

 All commands in the game must be sent privately to the player `ServerBot`.
 For example, you must write the following `/message ServerBot MoveBuildPermission on`: